Do speech-language disorders affect learning?

 Screening, assessment, and treatment of communication problems may involve cooperative efforts with: parents, speech-language pathologists (SLPs), audiologists, psychologists, social workers, classroom teachers, special education teachers, guidance counselors, physicians, dentists, and nurses.

 SLPs work with diagnostic and educational evaluation teams to provide comprehensive language and speech assessments for students.

 Services to students with speech-language disorders may be provided in individual or small group sessions, in classrooms when teaming with teachers, or in a consultative model with teachers and parents.
 SLPs integrate students’ speech-language goals with academic outcomes and functional performance.

 What types of speech and language disorders affect preschool & school-age children?

-Language disorders – difficulty understanding what they hear as well as expressing themselves with words
+- Language disorders – difficulty understanding what one hears as well as expressing oneself with words

-Voice disorders – quality of voice that may include hoarseness, nasality, volume (too loud or soft)
+- Voice disorders – quality of voice that may include issues of hoarseness, nasality, or volume (too loud or soft)

 How do I know if I have hearing loss?

 If you answer “yes” to many of the following questions, it may be time to consult an audiologist: